Breast-Feeding: Sore Nipples

 - Allow some breast milk to dry on your nipples.
 Breast milk contains natural skin softeners and antibodies to fight infection, which can help heal nipples and keep them healthy.

-- Let your nipples air-dry or dry them gently with a hair dryer after each feeding.
+- Let your nipples air-dry after each feeding.
 This prevents clothing from sticking to and irritating the breast.
 Moistening the nipple helps detach stuck clothing.

 - Apply modified lanolin or other specially formulated ointments or creams made with hypoallergenic ingredients (such as Lansinoh or modified lanolin USP25).